alt="")

 All applicants will be expected to take the four core subjects plus three elective subjects.
 Applicants must present Chemistry with a minimum score of Level 5.
 In addition, they must achieve a minimum Level 5 score in two subjects from the following group: Biology, Physics and Mathematics.
 A minimum score of Level 3 must be achieved in all remaining subjects.

-Applicants must also achieve a minimum score of Level 5 in HKDSE English Language or an overall IELTS score of 6.5 with no individual band score less than 6.0.
+Please note: Applicants to the five and six-year tracks must also achieve a minimum score of Level 5 in HKDSE English Language or meet the minimum English language requirements outlined below.

 Applicants must achieve a minimum average score of 90% or above across five subjects in Grade 12, to include minimum scores of 75% in Chemistry, Biology and either Physics or Mathematics.